Satyanatha Tirtha: Biography

 B.N.K.
 Sharma says, (Note: Abhinava Tarkatandava's Anumanakhandana was published by Kesavacarya in 1968.
 B.N.K.
 Sharma took the Bhumika section of this work about Satyanatha Tirtha's early life' as a reference.)
 Satyanatha Tirtha was originally named Narasimhacharya.
-He was born into an Kannada-speaking Deshastha Brahmin family of scholars in 1648 in Miraj, now in the southern part of Maharashtra.
+He was born into a Deshastha Brahmin family of scholars in 1648 in Miraj, now in the southern part of Maharashtra.
 His father's name was Krishnacharya Avadhani and his mother's name was Rukmini Bai.
 Before becoming pontiff of the monastic institution Uttaradi Math, he was known by three names after taking Sannyasa.
 He was first ordained Sannyasa as an ordinary ascetic with the name Vidyanatha Tirtha by Krishnadwaipayana Tirtha (the disciple of Vedavyasa Tirtha), for second time he was named Ranganatha Tirtha by Dandaparivritti of Vedanidhi Tirtha and finally for the third time by Satyanidhi Tirtha, with the name Satyanatha Tirtha.
 In 1660 he took the seat of Uttaradi Math as the peetadhipathi, taking the name Satyanatha Tirtha.

 According to the account in Sagara Ramacharya's ', Satyanatha Tirtha visited Benares at a time when Mughal emperor Aurangazeb was harassing the Hindus there.
 The same work says that he was a contemporary of Keladi Chennamma (queen of Keladi) and Aurangazeb.
 According to Sharma, it was presumably during this time that he visited Gaya and strengthened the hold of his mutt among the Gayapalas, who had been converted to Madhvism by his predecessor Vidyadhisha Tirtha.
 Satyanatha ordained sannyasa to Keshavacharya (the Purvashrama name of Satyabhinava Tirtha) in 1673.
 In the same year Satyabhinava Tirtha succeeded Satyanatha Tirtha as the pontiff of Uttaradi Math.
 After Satyanatha Tirtha died in 1674, his mortal remains were enshrined in the mutt at Veeracholapuram, a village in Tamil Nadu.